jewelsofthought/neshama/site/posts/qkab/book_of_enoch.md

 However, if we trace the spiritual "evolution" from the Infinite Nothingness, the Void, to which we apply the No-Name, using the appelation _HaShem_, the (unpronounceable) Name, it becomes clearer.

-It might help to think of this soul/_nefesh_ journey that I am refering to, as a circle.
+It might help to think of this soul/_nefesh_ journey that I am referring to, as a circle.
 It is essentially, in the words of T.S.
 Elliot, "to know" the place for the first time.

 <blockquote class="poem">
 We shall not cease from exploration<br />